fastavro/fastavro/README.md

 # Contributing

-* Bugs and new feature requests typically start as github issues where they can be discussed.
+* Bugs and new feature requests typically start as GitHub issues where they can be discussed.
 I try to resolve these as time affords, but PRs are welcome from all.
-* Get approval from discussing on the github issue before opening the pull request
+* Get approval from discussing on the GitHub issue before opening the pull request
 * Tests must be passing for pull request to be considered

 Developer requirements can be installed with `pip install -r developer_requirements.txt`.
 If those are installed, you can run the tests with `./run-tests.sh`.
-If you have trouble installing those dependencies, you can run `docker build .` to run the tests inside a docker container.
-This won't test on all versions of python or on pypy, so it's possible to still get CI failures after making a pull request, but we can work through those errors if/when they happen. `.run-tests.sh` only covers the Cython tests.
+If you have trouble installing those dependencies, you can run `docker build .` to run the tests inside a Docker container.
+This won't test on all versions of Python or on PyPy, so it's possible to still get CI failures after making a pull request, but we can work through those errors if/when they happen. `.run-tests.sh` only covers the Cython tests.
 In order to test the pure Python implementation, comment out `FASTAVRO_USE_CYTHON=1 python setup.py build_ext --inplace`